-Credit Cards:
+ATM and Credit Cards:

 Many major credit cards (e.g. Visa and MasterCard) are accepted abroad, depending upon the country.
-A credit card can be very useful for big purchases: restaurants, hotels, shops, and airline tickets, or for an emergency, in which you can track your spending.
-When you use a credit card it should be in your name.
-Verify your credit limit before you depart the US.
+A credit card can be useful for big purchases: hotels, airline tickets, etc. or in an emergency.
+When you use a credit card it should be in your name and you should verify your credit limit before you depart the US.
+While credit cards are accepted by some restaurants and stores, they cannot be used to pay school costs or travel expenses associated with the International Division program.